TITLE 77: PUBLIC HEALTH

 2) An updated plan of treatment shall be given to the client's health care professional for review, for any necessary revisions, and for signature every 90 days, or more often as indicated.

-1) Each client shall have a clinical record maintained by the agency in accordance with accepted professional standards.
+1) The agency shall maintain a clinical record for each client in accordance with accepted professional standards.
 Clinical records shall contain:

 A) Appropriate identifying information for the client, household members and caretakers;

-B) A plan of treatment developed by the home nursing agency in accord with the health care professional's order;
+B) A plan of treatment developed by the home nursing agency in accordance with the health care professional's order;

 D) Initial and periodic client assessments by the registered nurse;